 The town and its surroundings.
-For many centuries, the living conditions in town and countryside were very different.
+For many centuries, living conditions in the town were very different from those in the countryside.
 Nevertheless, people always rated the surrounding countryside highly, as can be seen at many levels.

-On the one hand, the countryside needed the town, because the town gave access to the monetary economy; it was also the source of supply of manufactured goods that gave rise to higher values.
+On the one hand, the countryside needed the town, because the town gave access to the monetary economy; it was also the source of supply of higher-value manufactured goods.

-On the other hand, the town needed the countryside in order to foster its development.
+On the other hand, the town needed the countryside for its own development.